 - Buy bulk items when they are on sale.
 Same with canned goods, frozen vegetables, fish and seafood.

-- It costs a lot more to buy the parts of a chicken, so buy a whole chicken and cut it up yourself.
+- Buy a whole chicken and cut it up yourself.

 - Look for coupons online, and in newspapers and magazines.